emobility background

 Context

-To better understand these failures, UL’s Fire Safety Research Institute (FSRI) has initiated a research project in partnership with the Fire Department of the City of New York (FDNY).
+To better understand these failures, the Fire Safety Research Institute (FSRI), part of UL Research Institutes has initiated a research project in partnership with the Fire Department of the City of New York (FDNY).
 This project studies and seeks to answer the following questions through conducting experiments in both laboratory and residential test structure settings using carefully designed and placed instrumentation:

 • How does a common e-scooter battery fail when exposed to different thermal runaway initiation methods (i.e. overcharge, external heating)?